LandSciTech/ccviR/README.md

 ### New Features

-- Spatial analyses are included in the package so no GIS skills are needed.
+- Spatial analyses are included in the package so no GIS skills are needed
-- Uses climate data from the whole species range rather than the range in the assessment area to score thermal and hydrological niche factors.
+- Uses climate data from the whole species range rather than the range in the assessment area to score thermal and hydrological niche factors
 - Simultaneously calculates the index for multiple scenarios such as, emissions scenarios, time horizons or GCMs
-- A function to classify new climate data sets into exposure categories
+- A function and Shiny app to classify new climate data sets into exposure categories
 - Plots that explain the drivers of the index value
 - Allows the full assessment to be carried out in a reproducible environment
 - Simplifies synthetic analyses across many species, groups or regions
 - The Shiny app provides a Graphical User Interface to calculate the NatureServe CCVI
-- The App allows users to calculate the index without knowing R
+- The Shiny app allows users to calculate the index without knowing R
 - Makes the NatureServe CCVI accessible to a wider audience

 ## Vignettes/tutorials available